-1. Roger Fisher, William Ury, and Bruce Patton divide the specific hardball tactics and dirty tricks into three types of categories.
+Roger Fisher, William Ury, and Bruce Patton divide the specific hardball tactics and "dirty tricks" into three types of categories.
+For various reasons, the preferred term for these is now "difficult tactics".

-What are the various hardball tactics and dirty tricks that they discuss?
-For what reasons might someone try to use these tricks and tactics against you during negotiation or conflict resolution?
+What are the various difficult tactics that Fisher et al. discuss?
+For what reasons might someone try to use these tactics during negotiation or conflict resolution?

-2. Why do Fisher et al. believe hardball tactics and dirty tricks are illegitimate?
+2. Why do Fisher et al. believe these difficult tactics are illegitimate?
 How do they suggest you "negotiate about the rules of the game" (p.
-132) when responding to someone that employs hardball tactics and dirty tricks?
+132) when responding to someone that employs difficult tactics?